-Annual 4-H Program State Fee - Covered by Harrison County 4-H Council in 2023/2024.
+Annual 4-H Program State Fee - Covered by Harrison County 4-H Council in 2024/2025.

 There is an annual \$15.00 4-H Program Fee.
 This fee will go directly to the State 4-H Youth Development.
-This fee will need to be paid in full either with a credit card on V2.4honline at the time the 4-H enrollment is submitted or to the Purdue Extension Office within 10 days of submitting online enrollment.
 These monies are used to pay insurance, develop and revise new curricula, develop leadership training for members/leaders, and enhance web presence and marketing efforts.
 Locally, the fee will help offset escalating 4-H project manual costs.